 A second screen is great for PowerPoint Presenter View or for being more efficient at getting work done.
-If you don’t have a monitor to plug into your laptop as a second screen but you have a second laptop, you can use a video capture device that costs around $25 to use the second laptop as a second screen for your primary laptop.
+If you don’t have a monitor to plug into your Windows or Mac laptop as a second screen but you have a second Windows or Mac laptop, you can do it.
+You can use a video capture device that costs around $25 to use the second laptop as a second screen for your primary laptop.

 This works between any combination of Windows or Mac laptops.
 The laptops don’t need to be recent ones, even older ones will work just fine.
 If you are visiting a friend even their laptop or desktop computer will work.
 All you need is a USB port on the second laptop.

 They key piece of equipment is a video capture device.
 Here’s what mine looks like.